 Moreover, Gendelman noted that branded items tend to feel more like gifts than marketing initiatives.
 As such, customers are more inclined to hold onto these branded products longer and end up having an increased familiarity with your brand.
 Not to mention, using or wearing a branded product results in more brand exposure and outreach over time.

 Companies looking to convert locations should consider these small freebies when creating a conversion strategy.
 Something as simple as a branded notepad or a pen can go a long way for brand recognition.
+Mimeo has thousands of promotional items availble to put your brand’s image on and pass out to employees and clients.

 Learn how Hyatt uses Mimeo to get hotel managers the materials they need.
 Here’s a spoiler: they were able to shorten content delivery to 48 hours!